 HughesNet Expands 4-H STEM Lab Projects for Kids June 25, 2019 Company News false 4-H STEM Lab now offers more free, online activities to inspire future engineers HughesNet® and National 4-H Council announced the availability of two new hands-on projects as part of their popular 4-H STEM Lab.
 STEM Lab is a free, online resource designed to spark kids’ interest in Science, Technology, Engineering and Math (STEM).
 The U.S. Bureau of Labor Statistics projects that by 2026, the economy will require nearly 140,000 new engineering jobs to be filled in the U.S. To help meet the current and projected demand for graduates in STEM careers, HughesNet and 4-H are working together to inspire and empower the next generation of leaders through 4-H STEM Lab’s hands-on, fun projects for youth ages 4 to 16.
 Since its launch in May 2018, 4-H STEM Lab has generated more than 60,000 page views and thousands of activity downloads.
 The newest projects, “Building Bridges” and “Parachute Away,” teach principals of physics, civil and mechanical engineering and are designed to help youth become excited about STEM and engineering careers.
 Building Bridges teaches children about bridge design, construction and the mechanics at work as they build their own bridges.
 Parachute Away brings physics to life, showing kids how air resistance affects the speed of falling objects and how to construct a safe delivery system for fragile cargo.
 As with prior activities, they come with easy-to-follow instructions, explanations of foundational STEM concepts, discussion questions, and supply lists (usually basic household items).
 “Through our sponsorship of 4-H, we’re making STEM education accessible to all kids, no matter where they live,” said Peter Gulla, senior vice president, Marketing, Hughes.
 “Hughes employs some of the world’s most talented engineers, creating advanced satellite communications and networking technologies, and we are committed to encouraging the next generation of engineers and scientists who will shape our future.”
 “4-H has been inspiring future engineers for over 100 years.
 We’re excited to help more youth learn about the wonders of engineering through the 4-H STEM Lab,” said Jennifer Sirangelo, president and CEO, National 4-H Council.
 “4-H youth, compared to their peers, are two times more likely to pursue STEM careers.
 Through STEM Lab we are ensuring that more kids have access to the hands-on STEM learning they need to explore future career pathways in engineering.”
 Know some kids who would like to dive into STEM activities?
 Encourage them to visit www.4-H.org/STEMLab.
 Click here to read the full Channels Spring 2019 Newsletter!
-Categories See All Connecting the Unconnected (49) Satellite is Essential (47) Company News (42) JUPITER System (29) HughesNet (25) HughesON Managed Networks (18) SD-WAN (16) Podcast (15) Community Wi-Fi (15) Emergency Communications (12) Interoperability (11) Mobility (11) Cellular Backhaul (11) Popular Blogs Emergency Preparedness with Tony Bardo on FedScoop RadioAug 20, 2021 Seven Hughes Execs to Speak at Much Anticipated SATELLITE 2021 EventAug 23, 2021 Vessels of all Types Use JUPITER System for Land-like Connectivity at SeaAug 25, 2021 Building Dynamic and Secure Networks with James Clevenger on StateScoop RadioAug 31, 2021 Hughes ayuda a acelerar la conectividad rural en ColombiaSep 12, 2021 Related Posts See All Defining Moments in Hughes 50 Year History July 23, 2021 How Hughes Fosters a Culture of Continuous Innovation July 23, 2021 HughesNet and 4-H Inspire Tomorrow’s STEM Leaders, Impacts that Last Say Hughes Employees July 19, 2021 Hughes India Enables Access to Vital Banking Services May 11, 2021 HughesNet Named Best Satellite Internet Service, Meets Increased Demand in More Places May 07, 2021 ENJOY THIS POST?
+Categories See All Satellite is Essential (53) Connecting the Unconnected (52) Company News (42) JUPITER System (33) HughesNet (27) HughesON Managed Networks (18) Podcast (17) SD-WAN (17) Community Wi-Fi (15) Emergency Communications (13) Interoperability (11) Mobility (11) Cellular Backhaul (11) Popular Blogs Emergency Preparedness with Tony Bardo on FedScoop RadioAug 20, 2021 Seven Hughes Execs to Speak at Much Anticipated SATELLITE 2021 EventAug 23, 2021 Vessels of all Types Use JUPITER System for Land-like Connectivity at SeaAug 25, 2021 Building Dynamic and Secure Networks with James Clevenger on StateScoop RadioAug 31, 2021 Hughes ayuda a acelerar la conectividad rural en ColombiaSep 12, 2021 Related Posts See All Defining Moments in Hughes 50 Year History July 23, 2021 How Hughes Fosters a Culture of Continuous Innovation July 23, 2021 HughesNet and 4-H Inspire Tomorrow’s STEM Leaders, Impacts that Last Say Hughes Employees July 19, 2021 Hughes India Enables Access to Vital Banking Services May 11, 2021 HughesNet Named Best Satellite Internet Service, Meets Increased Demand in More Places May 07, 2021 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.